 Remark \ref{rem-recursive-uncertainty} immediately follows from Bayes' rule, and Remark \ref{rem-recursive-penalty} can be easily verified.
-We observe a recursive structure in the sequential inner problems that the DM solves throughout the decision making process, characterized by the following property.
+We observe the recursive structure of the sequential inner problems that the DM solves throughout the decision-making process, which can be characterized by the following property.